Discussions will center on students' fiction. Selected readings are assigned to focus on technical problems of craftsmanship and style.

 Dance

-A study of advanced techniques of contemporary dance that offers in-depth investigation of movement principles through the development and integration of technical skills in the form with personal artistry.
+A study of advanced techniques of contemporary dance that offers an in-depth investigation of movement principles through the development and integration of technical skills in the form with personal artistry.

 Economics